Reading Gram Stained Smears From Cultures (Online CE Course)

 Objectives

-• Explain the importance of Gram stained smears from isolated colonies to the clinician.
+• Explain the importance of Gram-stained smears made from isolated colonies to the clinician.

-• Discuss the procedure for reading smears from cultures with respect to Gram stain reaction, shape of the organism, and arrangement of the cells.
+• Discuss the procedure for examination of smears made from cultures - concerning Gram stain reaction, shape of the organism, and arrangement of the cells.

 • Identify microorganisms as gram-positive or gram-negative and be able to describe their shape and cell arrangement.

-• Demonstrate ability to interpret Gram stained smears from various cultures and report appropriately.
+• Demonstrate ability to interpret Gram-stained smears made from cultures of various body sites, and report these smears appropriately.

 Customer Ratings